Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/guides.rst

    Guide selector activated in the 3D View header.

 Circular
-   Constrains the drawing of new strokes to make rings from the selected reference point.
+   Constrains the drawing of new strokes to form rings from the selected reference point.

 Radial
-   Constrains the drawing of new strokes to make rays from the selected reference point.
+   Constrains the drawing of new strokes to form rays from the selected reference point.

 Parallel
-   Constrains the drawing of new strokes to make parallel lines.
+   Constrains the drawing of new strokes to form parallel lines.

    Angle
       Angle direction of the parallel lines.

 Grid
-   Constrains the drawing of new strokes to make parallel horizontal or vertical lines.
+   Constrains the drawing of new strokes to form parallel horizontal or vertical lines.

 Common Options
 --------------

 Use Snapping
-   When enabled, snap the drawn strokes to angle or spacing options.
+   When enabled, snap the drawn strokes to an angle or spacing.

    Spacing
       Guide spacing.